Cannibalization (marketing): Risks

 The diversion of sales from one product to another or from the same product to a different product can adversely effect the overall sales of a business.
-Wendy Lomax theorized that using a brand name and leverage of current users of a brand to push them into using a new product can be a large risk (Lomax, 1996).
+Wendy Lomax theorized that using a brand name and leverage of current users of a brand to push them into using a new product can be a large risk.)
 This is due to the damaging nature which a failed product would have on the preexisting parent product.
 As sales dropped from the new product after it is no longer pushed there is no guarantee that sales will stabilize to the old product that was sacrificed for the current item.
 One of the unavoidable risks is to the established product but for self-cannibalization and growth this is essential.

-Apple cannibalized their own sales of the iPad when the iPhone 6 was released in September 2014 (Apple Corporation, 2014).
+Apple cannibalized their own sales of the iPad when the iPhone 6 was released in September 2014.
 According to a Forbes article, shipment of iPads was down 23% since the announcement of the iPhone 6.
-This is due to the new product (the iPhone) being large enough to have a lot of the features of the iPad without being as large making the iPad outdated and irrelevant (Marko, 2015).
+This is due to the new product (the iPhone) being large enough to have a lot of the features of the iPad without being as large making the iPad outdated and irrelevant.
 While the iPhone shipped massive amounts of product, the iPad never recovered to its previous sales plateau.
 Overall, this is a positive effect as turnover of new products allows company to get old users to spend money and keeps their products current which is very important in technology related fields.
 This is still an example of Apple betting sales of the old product to get higher sales on a new product in this case it was a success.